nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 - Describe the Schema of what you are expecting to get back from the REST Call.
 - If the JSON data contains collections, your Schema will need to include `ArrayList<T>` and nested Classes that define T in order to fully model the JSON data.

-Heads: Linked Lists.
-Tops: Stacks have these.
-Front: Queues have these.

 ### Recursion

 There are two methods of traversal: